Florian Thauvin

 He made his professional debut for Grenoble in 2011, moving on to Bastia where he won the Ligue 2 title in his first season and being named Young Player of the Year a year later.
 He then moved to Marseille for €15 million, going on to make over 281 appearances and score 86 goals across two spells at the team, with a brief time at Newcastle United of the Premier League in between.

 Thauvin earned 30 caps and scored 14 goals for France from under-18 to under-21 level, winning the 2013 FIFA U-20 World Cup.
 He made his senior debut in June 2017 and was part of their squad that won the 2018 FIFA World Cup.
+In 2021, Thauvin played for the France Olympic team at the 2020 Summer Olympics.

 Club career

 Early career

-Born in Orléans, Thauvin played for youth teams at Ingre, Saint-Jean-de-la-Ruelle, Orléans, and Grenoble before rising through the ranks at the latter, and drawing the interest of larger clubs.
+Thauvin was born in Orléans, Loiret.
+He played for youth teams at Ingre, Saint-Jean-de-la-Ruelle, Orléans, and Grenoble before rising through the ranks at the latter, and drawing the interest of larger clubs.
 He made his first team debut for Grenoble on 11 March 2011 in a 1–1 Ligue 2 away draw against Vannes.

 Grenoble was relegated to the CFA 2 after its liquidation in July 2011.